-Since joining the Loyola staff as an assistant coach six seasons ago, Beseres has helped coach 28 players who have earned All-Horizon League honors, including a pair of Horizon League Pitcher of the Year (Amy Solava in 2007; Brittany Gardner in 2012) performers.
+Since joining the Loyola staff as an assistant coach seven seasons ago, Beseres has helped coach 32 players who have earned All-Horizon League honors, including a pair of Horizon League Pitcher of the Year (Amy Solava in 2007; Brittany Gardner in 2012) performers.

-Loyola's success hasn't been limited to the field however, as the Rambler program has achieved a great deal in the classroom as well, with four individuals earning ESPN The Magazine Academic All-District V recognition during Beseres' time on staff, while in both 2009 and 2010, the program received a Public Recognition Award from the NCAA for its outstanding Academic Progress Rate (APR) score.
-Loyola has also been tabbed a NFCA All-Academic Team in each of the last three seasons, twice finishing among the top 11 schools in the nation based on team grade-point average.
+Loyola's success hasn't been limited to the field however, as the Rambler program has achieved a great deal in the classroom as well, with five individuals earning Capital One Academic All-District V recognition during Beseres' time on staff, while in both 2009 and 2010, the program received a Public Recognition Award from the NCAA for its outstanding Academic Progress Rate (APR) score.
+Loyola has also been tabbed a NFCA All-Academic Team in three times, twice finishing among the top 11 schools in the nation based on team grade-point average.

 During the 2010 campaign, Loyola established a single-season school record with a .292 batting average and matched the school mark with 202 runs.
 Three Ramblers earned All-Horizon League accolades and two student-athletes, Stephanie Cihlar and Lauren Arceneaux, were selected ESPN The Magazine Academic All-District V. Included in Loyola's 22 wins was an 8-0 victory over No. 24 Notre Dame and a 3-2 decision at Northwestern for the program's first win over the Wildcats in Evanston since 1998.
 Under Beseres' watchful eye, Solava closed out her career ranked second on Loyola's career chart in wins (45), innings pitched (588.0) and strikeouts (412).
 The righthander also earned Loyola's Director's Award for having the highest grade-point average of any female student-athlete at the school.

 In 2009, Beseres helped the Ramblers to a record-breaking season in which they posted 28 victories, the most since 2004.
-Loyola established two single-season team records in 2009, setting new standards for home runs (37) and stolen bases (116), and Solava picked up Second Team All-Horizon League accolades, marking the third time in as many seasons she has been an all-league selection.
-Beseres has coached two of Loyola's three winningest pitchers in school history in Solava (45 wins) and Krista Crosson (36 wins).
+Loyola established a new single-season record for stolen bases (116), and Solava picked up Second Team All-Horizon League accolades, marking the third time in as many seasons she was an all-league selection.
+Beseres has coached three of Loyola's winningest pitchers in school history in Gardner (48 wins), Solava (45) and Krista Crosson (36).